 Cat are not little dogs and there are significant differences from dietary requirements to the diseases they suffer and the drugs used to treat them and how they are metabolise them.
 Cats are solitary hunters and territorial which means they are strongly bonded to their home environment.
 This can make coming to the vets very stressful.
-We understand this and have a separate cat waiting area and a separate cat ward for any feline patients.
+We understand this and have a separate cat waiting area and a separate cat ward with a pheromone diffuser to help our feline patients feel more relaxed.

 After Hours Service

-We don’t shut up shop and refer your pet for the long trip down to Adelaide like all the other practises in the area.
-For registered Clients of Mt Barker Veterinary Clinic we offer onsite emergency care, 24 hours a day, giving us access to your animals records to ensure continuity of care and fast, personal service as well as the convenience of not having to travel down to Adelaide.
+We don’t just shut up shop and refer your pet for the long trip down to Adelaide like all the other practices in the area.
+For regular clients of Mt Barker Veterinary Clinic we offer onsite emergency care between 6.30am - 10.30pm 7 days a week, giving us access to your animals Health records to ensure continuity of care and fast, personal service.
 This is a real benefit in the common case of snakebite and other emergencies where time is of the essence.
+Outside of these times we refer you to SASH Emergency Veterinary Hospital at Kent Town.

 Cats should be vaccinated against Feline Enteritis and Feline Respiratory Disease.
 Feline Enteritis is very contagious and signs include fever, depression, vomiting, diarrhea and dehydration.
 Infection of pregnant queens can result in stillbirths or kittens with brain damage.
 Feline Respiratory disease is a highly contagious and causes sneezing, coughing, runny eyes etc.